-On Wednesday June 19 Exodus International announced that the organization will be shut down and a new ministry called Reduce Fear will be started.
+On Wednesday June 19, 2013 Exodus International announced that the organization will be shut down.

 Exodus International and Exodus Global Alliance are independent organizations.
 As completely independent organizations, the mission and activities of Exodus Global Alliance are independent of Exodus International.

-Both organizations were started by people who experienced a same-sex orientation who felt called by God to share their positive experience of Christian faith and life transformation with others in the LGBT community.
+Both organizations were started by people who experienced a same-sex orientation and responded to a call of God to share their positive experience of Christian faith and life transformation with others in the LGBT community.
 The organizations have shared similar missions but have carried them out in different ways.

 Exodus Global Alliance continues to believe that Jesus Christ came to do that which we cannot do for ourselves.
 Jesus Christ invites people who experience same-sex attractions to be part of God’s kingdom and the local church.
 We are to ‘be transformed by the renewing of our minds’ (Romans 12:2), to ‘walk in the light’ (1 John 1:7), to ‘follow Him’ (John 12:26), to ‘deny ourselves and take up our crosses’ (Mark 8:34), to ‘love God with all our hearts, souls, mind and strength’ (Mark 12:30).
 It is the power of Christ in us that transforms our lives and enables us to partner with God in this process.
 God’s plans for us do not change.
 His message does not change.

 The mission of Exodus Global Alliance continues to be: